unisport/react-router-dom-redux/README.md

-# react-router-dom-redux
+# react-router-dom redux
-Repo showing how react-router-dom and redux can be used in sweet harmony
+Repo showing how react-router-dom and redux can be used together.

 To demonstrate how react-router-dom and redux can work I created a small react application called "The Taco Shop".
 This is how the store front looks